uikit/uikit-site/docs/pages/close.md

 # Close

-<p class="uk-text-lead">Defines styles for a close button that can be combined with different components.</p>
+<p class="uk-text-lead">Create a close icon that can be combined with different components.</p>

 ## Usage